The Math and Math/Stats Major

-We offer two tracks, Mathematics or Mathematics/Statistics.
-Both options include requirements that majors (a) complete the senior integrative exercise and (b) accumulate a total of eight talk-credits during the junior and senior years by attending the comps talks of their colleagues.
-In addition, we encourage our majors to participate in the numerous activities that take place around the department.
+We offer a Mathematics or Statistics major (the Mathematics/Statistics is being discontinued).
+In addition to coursework, majors are required to (a) complete the senior integrative exercise and (b) accumulate a total of eight talk-credits during the junior and senior years by attending the comps talks of their colleagues.
+We encourage our majors to participate in the numerous activities that take place around the department.

-The basic calculus/linear algebra sequence (Math 121, 211, and 232) and the course on mathematical structures (Math 236) are required of all majors.
+All majors are required to take 3 terms of Calculus and Linear Algebra (Math 232) and Mathematical Structures (Math 236) .
 Also, each major must take at least 6 courses (36 credits) numbered above 236 chosen from at least three of the following areas.
-Of these 6 courses above Math 236, 4 must be courses offered by the department.
+Of these 6 courses above Math 236, 4 must be courses taken in our department.
 Consult the catalog for course descriptions.

 Math 312 - Elementary Theory of Numbers